-What are you doing for supper this Monday night 2/21 at 6 ET?
-Grab a bite with Dean Janet Callahan and Zhanping You, a Distinguished Professor of Transportation Engineering in the Department of Civil, Environmental and Geospatial Engineering, who uses old tires to make new roads.
-Joining in will be one of Prof. You’s PhD students, Dongzhao “Kobe” Jin.
+Dr. Zhanping You, a Distinguished Professor of Transportation Engineering in the Department of Civil, Environmental and Geospatial Engineering, uses old tires to make new roads.
+One of Prof. You’s doctoral students, Dongzhao “Kobe” Jin, joined in to talk about the process.

 Dr. You works with recycled materials to improve asphalt pavement performance.
 Crumb rubber, made from scrap tires, is one such material. ”Crumb rubber in asphalt reduces rutting and cracks and extends life, and it lowers noise levels,” he says.